 We’ve published Spineless with a Creative Commons CC BY-NC-ND 4.0 licence.
 This means you can share the comic (physical and digital versions) with others as long as you credit our project, but you can’t change the comic in any way or use it commercially.
 We hope this will make it easy for children, adults, teachers and other professionals to read and share Spineless – and, of course, ensure that the science research and natural history can be credited back to GNM: Hancock’s guest curators!

-The exhibition runs from 1st August- 1st November 2015.
-Spineless is our second Newcastle Science Comic title, following Asteroid Belter which was created as part of the 2013 British Science Festival (and still available to read free on our Newcastle Science Comic blog).
+The exhibition ran from 1st August- 1st November 2015.
+Spineless was our second Newcastle Science Comic title, following Asteroid Belter which was created as part of the 2013 British Science Festival (and still available to read free on our Newcastle Science Comic blog).

 Here are our top team of Spineless contributors and the minibeast habitats in their comics: